Skip to main content

 Days 10–25: Contingency Period

-• Appraisal ordered and completed
+• Appraisal ordered and completed (required by lender for financed purchases)

 Days 25–35: Final Preparations

-• Final walkthrough scheduled
+• Final walkthrough scheduled (typically 24–48 hours before close)

-Day 35-45: Close Escrow
+Days 35–45: Close Escrow

-• Final documents signed
+• Final documents signed at escrow office or via remote online notarization

 • Keys transferred to buyer